+This hearty Stuffed Bitter Melon Soup (Canh Kho Qua) soup recipe celebrates bitterness.
 In Vietnamese cuisine, bitterness is not a bad thing but a fundamental food taste.
 And so, many Vietnamese dishes incorporate certain vegetables or herbs with a distinct bitter taste.
-This hearty soup celebrates bitterness!
-It is made by coring bitter melon and stuffing it with a ground meat/shrimp filling and then cooking into a tasty soup.
-If you prefer a milder broth, use chicken or vegetable stock.
-For those who are newly introduced to this aspect of Asian cuisine, it may take some time to hone your taste buds.
+Stuffed Bitter Melon Soup is made by coring bitter melon and filling it with a ground meat and shrimp mixture and then cooking into a light and tasty soup.
+If you prefer a more flavorful broth, use chicken or vegetable stock.
+For those newly introduced to this bitter flavor component of Asian cuisine, it may take some time to hone your taste buds.
 As you start to acquire the taste, you’ll find you really do enjoy and start to crave this element!

 3 bitter melons